-The culture of inquiry isn’t limited to the graduate programs or sequestered research labs: the faculty member who manages a million-dollar sustainability project in the morning teaches an undergraduate design studio in the afternoon.
-And students at all levels are encouraged to explore design as research, so SoA’s legendary research excellence permeates the entire curriculum and every student’s education.
+This culture of inquiry isn’t limited to the graduate programs or sequestered research labs: the faculty member who manages a million-dollar sustainability project in the morning teaches an undergraduate design studio in the afternoon.
+Students at all levels are encouraged to explore design as research, so SoA’s legendary research excellence permeates the entire curriculum and every student’s education.

 The Applied Architectural Robotics Collective